Safe Nipple Cream (for Nursing Mothers) Guide

 The Deal with Lanolin

 Lanolin is the greasy discharge from a sheep’s sabeceous glands, and is used in host of cosmetics, from lip balms to breastfeeding creams.
 Although highly effective in soothing and healing chapped skin, lanolin contains a heavy load of pesticides (the wool is soaked in chemicals to remove parasites before the lanolin is scoured out of it), and at the moment there are no truly organic options out there.

 Sierra Sage Comfort Cream contains 100% organic, non-GMO ingredients, including beeswax, chamomile flowers, and extra virgin olive oil.
-At $13 for a 2-ounce tub, this is the least expensive of the Good Stuff.
-I hadn’t yet discovered Sierra Sage products when Felix was born, but this is now my go-to gift for nursing friends!
-Buy Sierra Sage Comfort Cream from Gimme the Good Stuff’s online store.
+This is now my go-to gift for nursing friends, and one of our best sellers.
+You can buy Sierra Sage Comfort Cream from Gimme the Good Stuff’s online store.

 Earth Mama Angel Baby Natural Nipple Butter contains ingredients safe for baby–such as organic olive oil and mango butter.
-This cream brought me a bit of relief, and can be found in lots of brick-and-mortar retailers, online from Earth Mama Angel Baby or on Amazon, for around $16 for a 2-ounce tub.
+This cream brought me a bit of relief when I was nursing Felix (I hadn’t yet discovered Sierra Sage), and can be found in lots of brick-and-mortar retailers and on Amazon.

 Maternity Solutions for Painful Breasts Cream contains fragrance, parabens, and triethanolamine, none of which I would want my baby to ingest, even if it cured my mangled nipples.
-Well, maybe I’d make my peace with it if it cured them, but I’d need some pretty compelling proof.
+(Well, maybe at the height of my misery while nursing Felix I would have made my peace with it, considering I justified Enfamil).

 The two most popular breastfeeding creams are the lanolin varieties produced by Lansinoh and Medela, and each is rated only a 1 out of 10 on Skin Deep.
 However, given the potential risks of lanolin (see above), I avoid both brands.
 Of the two, Lansinoh seems safer: according to their website, Lansinoh HPA Lanolin “has been refined…to remove all allergenic components…and to bring to the lowest level possible any environmental impurities (including pesticide residues).”
 Medela does not provide such information.